alexnathanson/solar-protocol/docs/developing.md

 ### 1. protocol service

-The solar protocol is supervised by `[protocol/run.py](/protocol/run.py)`.
+The solar protocol is supervised by [protocol/run.py][].
 This runner runs a number of other scripts, depending on the current solar and battery conditions.

-This includes two protocol scripts that manage the peer-to-peer network - `publishDevice.py`, and `solarProtocol.py`.
+This includes two scripts that manage the peer-to-peer network - [protocol/core/publishDevice.py][], and [protocol/solarProtocol.py].

-> Note: More work is needed to enable the protocol scripts to safely make test posts with dummy data without it breaking the client.

-There are three scripts that rebuild the static site based on the latest data - `core/getRemoteData.py`, `build/viz.py`, and `build/html.py`.
+ are three scripts that rebuild the static site based on the latest data - `core/getRemoteData.py`, `build/viz.py`, and `build/html.py`.

 1. publishDevice